-Norn was a North Germanic language spoken in in Shetland (Hjatland), Orkney and Caithness in mainland Scotland until the 18th or 19th centuries.
+Norn was a North Germanic language spoken in in Shetland (Hjatland), Orkney and Caithness in mainland Scotland until the 19th century.
 Norn descended from Old Norse and was brought to Scotland and the islands of the North Atlantic by settlers from western parts of Norway from about 800 AD.
 The closet living relatives of Norn are Faroese, Icelandic and Nynorsk, the form of Norwegian based on dialects from western Norway.

 Scots gradually began to replace Norn after control of Shetland and Orkney passed from Denmark to Scotland in the 15th century: Orkney in 1468 and Shetland in 1469.
 From 1400 many people also moved to the islands from the Scottish mainland and as Scots became the official language, Norn became marginalised as the language of poor crofters and fishermen.
 From 1560, when the reformation reached Scotland, new Scots-medium schools were set up in the islands, along with Scots-speaking clergy.